 Betting Trends: Of Vancouver’s eight wins this season, seven of them came by more than 1.5 goals.
 Winnipeg has lost by more than 1.5 goals twice this season through 16 games.

 The oddsmakers set the over/under on the total number of goals scored in this game at six with the over getting -125 odds and the under at +102.

 Betting Trends: The total went under in five of Winnipeg’s last seven games, and the under hit in four of Vancouver’s last six.
 In the last seven meetings between these two teams, the total went under six times.

-Vancouver is the favorite to get the win at home on Friday night with moneyline odds at -121, and Winnipeg is getting +104 odds.
+The Canucks moneyline odds show the team is the favorite to get the win at home on Friday night with odds at -121, and Winnipeg is getting +104 odds.

 Betting Trends: Vancouver is 2-7 straight up in its last nine games.
 Winnipeg is 10-1 straight up in its last 11 games against Vancouver.